Monetize your tracking page with rewards

 Your customers buy

-Your customers will see relevant offers and rewards on your website or mobile app.
-A certain percentage of them will go on to sign up or buy the advertised products.
+Your customers will see relevant offers and rewards on your website, emails or mobile app.
+If they see something they like, many will go on to sign up or buy the advertised products.

 Line chart titled Conversions comparing last month and this month with blue and red wavy lines.